 - Meaningful Rename / Named After Someone Famous: The fae boy is renamed to Arthur, because he's being put under Sir Kay's care.
 Ironically, he doesn't get the reference at all.

-- The Nameless: The fae boy.
+- Name Amnesia: The fae boy.
 Apparently his name was stripped from him.
 How is not explained.

 - Royals Who Actually Do Something: 'Brian' aka King Richard.
 He goes out on a journey just to get a fae to work for him.